-- a) For Cycle 10, ONLY dual polarization 4×4 modes are offered. - b) 4×4 and 2×2 modes can be mixed in a given setup, but for each BB one can only use either of the two types of modes.
-Only one 4×4 spw can be requested per BB. - c) 4×4 spws can be set to be the Representative or else.
-In case they are selected as Representative, the ALMA Observing Tool (ALMA OT) will compute the necessary on-source time based on the desired sensitivity for that spw, which will be ~ 25% shorter than for the corresponding 2×2 mode. - d) For projects that also require the 7-m and/or the TP Arrays, 4 × 4 modes with a 1 GHz bandwidth is not offered in Cycle 10.
-Narrower bandwidths (500, 250, 125, and 62.5 MHz) are available.
+- a) For Cycle 12, only dual polarization 4×4 modes are offered.
+Thus, full Stokes observations are not possible using this mode. - b) The 4×4 and 2×2 modes can be mixed in a given setup, but for each BB one can only use either of the two types of modes.
+Only one 4×4 spw can be requested per BB. - c) The 4 × 4 spws can be set to be the representative or else.
+In case they are selected as representative, the ALMA Observing Tool (ALMA OT) will compute the necessary on-source time based on the desired sensitivity for that spw, which will be $\sim 25\%$ shorter than for the corresponding 2 × 2 mode.

-The implementation details of the 4×4 mode are as follows: the Tunable Filters (TFBs) in the 64-input Correlator are set to work in pairs, and after an identical processing of the 3-bit signals coming from the antennas, the re-quantization step in the TFBs is used to produce (in the pair working together) the two Most Significant Bits MSB in one of them and the two Least Significant Bits LSB in the other.
+The implementation details of the 4×4 mode are as follows: the Tunable Filters (TFBs) in the 64-input Correlator are set to work in pairs, and after an identical processing of the 3-bit signals coming from the antennas, the re-quantization step in the TFBs is used to produce (in the pair working together) the two Most Significant Bits (MSB) in one of them and the two Least Significant Bits (LSB) in the other.
 The correlator then carries out the four corresponding products in two bit chunks to generate and construct the 4-bit output after proper re-scaling of the product chunks.
-The resulting correlator efficiency is a few percent lower than that of a true 4-bit processor, because we start the process with 3-bit quantized signals instead of the original analog, but it is significantly better than that of the standard FDM 2×2 mode (see section 5.7.1).
+The resulting correlator efficiency is a few percent lower than that of a true 4-bit processor, because we start the process with 3-bit quantized signals instead of the original analog, but it is significantly better than that of the standard FDM 2×2 mode (see section 5.6.1).